bikerben33/tt-forge-fe/docs/src/build.md

 cmake --build build
 ```

 You can pass additional options to the `cmake` command to customize the build.
-For example, to build everything in debug mode, you can run:
+For example, to build everything in debug mode:
 ```sh
 cmake -G Ninja -B build -DCMAKE_BUILD_TYPE=Debug cmake --build build